andygott/ResponsiveJS/README.md

 # ResponsiveJS

-### A simple way to attach JavaScript event listeners to the window resize event for specific min-width and max-width values
+### A simple way to constrain JavaScript callbacks according to min-width and max-width values, using the same syntax as media queries.

 Free to use for any project – licensed under the MIT license or the GPL license Version 2.

 ResponsiveJS is a tiny (1.4kb minified) script that makes it really simple to call JavaScript functions at specific min-width and max-width values, using the same syntax as media queries.
-Your functions are bound to the window resize event, and are also called as you bind them (on page load, for example) – this functionality is optional.
+By default, your functions are bound to the window resize event, and are also called as you bind them (on page load, for example) – this functionality is optional.

 This is handy for things such as conditionally loading content (for a mobile-first approach, for example), and restructuring markup (for small screen/ large screen navigation, etc).